 The school building consists of various concrete classrooms and a playground.
 It is operated by the Sisters of Charity, but lay persons provide most of the instruction.
 Math, Spanish and English are held in these classrooms.
 The office is simple: a small room with a desk and chairs.
 The principal’s office is just as tiny, and allows the principal’s desk and two small chairs for misbehaving children.
 There is no air conditioning.

 Over the last several years, La Merced has collected and delivered general school supplies, soccer balls, computers and an overhead projector.
-La Merced also established a scholarship program through which concerned individuals here in the United States can sponsor a student for one school year for $100. $100 pays for a student’s annual tuition, uniform and books!
+La Merced also maintains a scholarship program through which concerned individuals here in the United States can sponsor a student for one school year for $100, an amount which covers the cost of annual tuition, uniform and books!
 Currently, the program is sponsoring seven children.

 The Roberto Clemente Clinic